 Especially in the bedroom.

-We found another accommodation and moved.
-I let the property owner know, and I also contacted Booking.com.
-That time, I was told I hadn’t followed the right protocol—I should have called them first, and worked with the owner, who might have been able to move us to another property.
+Booking.com told me I hadn’t followed the right protocol—I should have called them first, and worked with the owner, who might have been able to move us to another property.

 We were out about $300.
 But at that point, it seemed worth it just not to breathe in cat urine for another night.